-The table below sets forth certain information regarding the beneficial ownership of the Company's common stock as of March 23, 2007 by each person known to us to be a beneficial owner of more than 5% of the outstanding common stock.
+The table below sets forth certain information regarding the beneficial ownership of the Company's common stock as of March 18, 2008 by each person known to us to be a beneficial owner of more than 5% of the outstanding common stock.
 Beneficial ownership includes any shares which a person has the right to acquire within 60 days after the date of calculation, including shares that may be purchased by the exercise of stock options or the exercise of warrants to purchase stock.
 The "percent of class" calculation for each person is based on this inclusive definition of beneficial ownership.
 Except as expressly noted, each person listed has sole voting power and investment power with respect to all shares of capital stock listed as beneficially owned by such person.

-Common Stock Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class FMR Corp. (a) 2,707,630 (a) 12.5% Westar Capital II, LLC (b) 2,245,215 10.4% Arbor Capital Management, LLC (c) 1,766,300 (c) 8.2% Gilder, Gagnon, Howe & Co.
-LLC (d) 1,444,958 (d) 6.7%
+Common Stock Amount and Nature of Percent Beneficial Owner Beneficial Ownership of Class FMR LLC (a) 3,262,309 (a) 14.8% Gilder, Gagnon, Howe & Co.
+LLC (b) 2,407,092 (b) 10.9% PowerShares Capital Management LLC (c) 1,671,650 (c) 7.6% Arbor Capital Management, LLC (d) 1,611,900 (d) 7.3%

-- (a) FMR Corp. ("FMR") is the parent of Fidelity Management & Research Company ("Fidelity"), an investment advisor to various investment companies, including Fidelity Small Cap Stock Fund ("Small Cap").
-The shares reported as owned by FMR include 2,124,181 shares held by Small Cap and 583,449 shares held by other investment companies for which Fidelity is the investment advisor.
+- (a) FMR LLC ("FMR") is the successor to FMR Corp. and the parent of Fidelity Management & Research Company ("Fidelity"), an investment advisor to various investment companies, including Fidelity Small Cap Stock Fund ("Small Cap").
+The shares reported as owned by FMR include 1,705,800 shares held by Small Cap, 1,150,428 shares held by other investment companies for which Fidelity is the investment advisor and 406,081 shares held by Pyramis Global Advisors Trust Company, an indirect wholly-owned subsidiary of FMR.
 Edward C. Johnson, III is Chairman of FMR.
 Mr. Johnson and members of his family are the owners of approximately 49% of the voting equity of FMR.
 The address for FMR is 82 Devonshire St., Boston, MA 02109.
-The information with respect to FMR is based solely on a Schedule 13G report, dated February 14, 2007. - (b) The address for Westar Capital II LLC is 949 South Coast Drive #600, Costa Mesa, CA 92626. - (c) Arbor Capital Management, LLC ("Arbor") is an investment adviser registered under Section 203 of the Investment Adviser's Act of 1940.
-Rick D. Leggott is the CEO and majority shareholder of Arbor.
-Arbor has been granted discretionary dispositive power over the shares reported as owned by it.
+The information with respect to FMR is based solely on a Schedule 13G report, dated February 13, 2008. - (b) The shares reported as owned by Gilder, Gagnon, Howe & Co.
+LLC ("GGH&C") include 2,105,913 shares in customer accounts over which partners and/or employees of GGH&C have discretionary authority to dispose of or direct the disposition of; 247,779 shares held in accounts owned by the partners of GGH&C and 53,400 shares held in the account of the GGH&C profit sharing plan.
+The address for GGH&C is 1775 Broadway, 26th Floor, New York, NY 10019.
+The information with respect to GGH&C is based solely on a Schedule 13G report, dated February 6, 2008. - (c) PowerShares Capital Management LLC ("PowerShares") is an investment advisor registered under Section 203 of the Investment Adviser's Act of 1940 and a subsidiary of Investco Ltd. The address for PowerShares is 1360 Peachtree Street NE, Atlanta, GA 30309 The information with respect to GGH&C is based solely on a Schedule 13G report, dated February 14, 2008. - (d) Arbor Capital Management, LLC ("Arbor") is an investment adviser registered under Section 203 of the Investment Adviser's Act of 1940.
+Rick D. Leggott is the CEO and owns a controlling percentage of Arbor's outstanding voting securities.
+Arbor has been granted discretionary dispositive power over the shares reported as owned by it, which may be revoked in whole or in part at any time.
 The address for Arbor is One Financial Plaza, 120 South Sixth St., Suite 1000, Minneapolis, Minnesota 55402.
-The information with respect to FMR is based solely on a Schedule 13G report, dated January 31, 2007. - (d) The shares reported as owned by Gilder, Gagnon, Howe & Co.
-LLC ("GGH&C") include 1,299,586 shares in customer accounts over which partners and/or employees of GGH&C have discretionary authority to dispose of or direct the disposition of; 121,822 shares held in accounts owned by the partners of GGH&C and 23,550 shares held in the account of the GGH&C profit sharing plan.
-The address for GGH&C is 1775 Broadway, 26th Floor, New York, NY 10019.
-The information with respect to GGH&C is based solely on a Schedule 13G report, dated February 14, 2007.
+The information with respect to Arbor is based solely on a Schedule 13G report, dated February 5, 2008.